TransportationTransportation options and information for older adults and persons with disabilities in Brown County

 Uber or Lyft are examples of ride-hailing services that match riders with drivers who use their own car.
 You will need a smart phone to download the app and register a bank or credit card account to be charged for rides.

 Friends, Family, Neighbors, etc.

-Explore what friends, family, neighbors, your church or club friends can do for you.
+Explore what friends, family, neighbors, or friends can do for you.
 Sharing a ride is a great way to get around.
-So often people just need to be asked.
-Don’t be afraid to ask.
+Don’t be afraid to ask!

 Booklet with transportation service descriptions to help you plan so you can get where you want to go.

 Mobility Management listing of transportation options & resources in Brown County